0xadri/notes-js/__interview_qs_front-end.md

 1. Open an incognito window in Chrome when running Lighthouse - this removes Chrome addons and their heavy JavaScript

+2. Click "Expand View"

-2. Checkout the "Lighthouse Treemap" to see the treemap of all the JavaScript sent to our web browser
+3. Click "Expand View", then "Treemap" - see treemap of all the JavaScript sent to our web browser

+4. Click "Try Insights"

 https://github.com/GoogleChrome/lighthouse